nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

 Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the AddUserCommand to be processed.
+The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the AddUserCommand class to be processed.

 Step 2: The AddUserCommand command checks if the delimiters ('n', 'a', 'c') is present in the user input through the getArgsAddUserCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid through `isValidName()`, `isValidAge()`, `isValidContactNumber()` methods.
 An exception will also be thrown if the final argument does not satisfy the requirements (duplicate name, wrong range or format age, wrong contact length ,...).